SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 </core:FragmentDefinition>
 ```
 Next, construct `NameValueHelp.fragment.xml` with the template provided below.
-This time we are incorporating a comprehensive ValueHelp dialog with a selection table.
+This time we are incorporating a comprehensive value help dialog with a selection table.
 The dialog will also host the default ValueHelp condition tab.
 ###### view/fragment/NameValueHelp.fragment.xml
 ```xml
 <core:FragmentDefinition